ClaireRoberts1403/LostInTheDark/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+- First test onto other browsers via github host showed no audio or images.
+Easy fix but didnt show in previews in gitpod.

 ## Deployment

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).